2025–26 NHL season: Outdoor games

-Cancelled All–Star Game and Olympics break
+Canceled All–Star Game and Olympics break

 The 2026 All-Star Game was planned to be held in early February 2026, at UBS Arena in Elmont, New York, the home of the New York Islanders.
 The league intended to use the game as a "send-off" for the league's players participation at the 2026 Games in Milan and Cortina d'Ampezzo, Italy, with players who would have competed in both leaving directly from New York to Italy.
 This was scheduled to be the first time that the league participated in the Olympics since 2014, and it would have been the first time the All-Star Game was held in the same year as Olympic participation since 2002.
 However, the league announced on April 30, 2025, that the game had been canceled, with UBS Arena instead hosting an unspecified Olympic kickoff event.
 By October 2025, the league decided to cancel the event altogether and postpone UBS Arena's All-Star Game to 2027.